-LANDOWNER NAME: Navajo Nation Allotment No.'s: Tribal Trust Lands as Described Herein
+LANDOWNER NAME: Navajo Nation Allotment No.'s: Tribal Fee Lands as Described Herein

-APPLICANT: US Bureau of Reclamation having a residence or principal place of business at 1235 La Plata Highway, Farmington, New Mexico 87401 hereby files an application with the Navajo Nation, pursuant to the terms and provisions of the Act of February 5, 1948 (62 Stat.
-17; 25 USC §§ 323 - 328), and to the regulations of the Department of the Interior contained in Title 25, Code of Federal Regulations, Part 169, as applicable, for consent to a grant of Permanent Easement for Right-of-Way, without limitation in term, for the following purposes and reasons:
+APPLICANT: US Bureau of Reclamation, having a residence or principal place of business at 1235 La Plata Highway, Farmington, New Mexico 87401, hereby files an application with the Navajo Nation pursuant to the terms and provisions of the Act of February 5, 1948 (62 Stat.
+17; 25 USC §§ 323 - 328), and to the regulations of the Department of the Interior contained in Title 25, Code of Federal Regulations, Part 169, for Tribal Consent to grants of multiple Temporary Construction Easements to be effective for a term of forty-eight months from the date granted, for the following purposes and reasons:

 PURPOSE: The Omnibus Public Land Management Act of 2009, Title X, Part III (Public Law 111-11) (Act) authorizes the Bureau of Reclamation to construct the Navajo-Gallup Water Supply Project (NGWSP) that includes water treatment plants, pipeline, several pumping stations and ancillary facilities.
-Once completed, the NGWSP will deliver a reliable source of potable water, sourced from the San Juan River, to Navajo communities in northwestern New Mexico, the City of Gallup, NM, and the southwest portion of the Jicarilla Apache Reservation for municipal and industrial use.
-The NGWSP will connect to existing and future water distribution systems operated on the reservation by the Navajo Tribal Utility Authority and in Gallup, by the City of Gallup.
+Once completed, the NGWSP will deliver a reliable source of potable water, sourced from the San Juan River, to Navajo communities in northwestern New Mexico, Window Rock, AZ, the City of Gallup, NM, and the southwest portion of the Jicarilla Apache Reservation for municipal and industrial use.
+The NGWSP will connect to existing and future water distribution systems operated on the reservation by the Navajo Tribal Utility Authority (NTUA) and in Gallup, by the City of Gallup.
 The high quality treated water provided by the NGWSP will bring immediate benefits, including improved health and wellbeing to the individuals on the reservation and to those living in the greater Gallup area.

-The Easement for Right-of-Way (ROW) will be used for the construction, operation, maintenance and/or replacement of a 36 inch in diameter or less water transmission pipeline over, across, and through Navajo Nation Tribal Trust Lands that will be crossed by a portion of Reach 12.1 of the San Juan Lateral, a part of the NGWSP in the area of the Twin Lakes, Rock Springs and Tsayatoh Chapters in McKinley County, New Mexico.
-Ancillary appurtenances may include but are not limited to thrust features, vaults, valves, fiber optic supervisory control and data acquisition systems (SCADA), cathodic protection systems, single phase utility power to support the operation of the pipeline infrastructure, and a patrol road.
+The Temporary Construction Easement (TCE) will supplement the Easement for Right-of-Way (ROW) and provide additional working space to be used for the construction of a 36 inch in diameter, or less, water transmission pipeline, with appurtenances thereto, over, across, and through Navajo Nation Tribal Fee Lands that will be crossed by a portion of Reach 12.1 of the San Juan Lateral, a part of the NGWSP in the area of the Twin Lakes, Rock Springs and Tsayatoh Chapters in McKinley County, New Mexico.
+No structure will be constructed inside the TCE, and all construction related activities will be confined to the TCE boundary.

-ACROSS THE FOLLOWING DESCRIBED NAVAJO TRIBAL TRUST LANDS:
+ACROSS THE FOLLOWING DESCRIBED NAVAJO NATION TRIBAL FEE LANDS:

-1) Easement for ROW - Parcel No. Rch 12.1-07 - ROW Drawing No. 1695-529-424:
+1) TCE - Parcel No. Rch 12.1-02 - ROW Drawing No. 1695-529-421:

-A parcel of Navajo Nation Tribal Trust Land, lying in the Southeast Quarter (SE1/4) of Section 06, Township 16 North of Range 18 West, New Mexico Principle Meridian, McKinley County, New Mexico.
-Said ROW being a strip of land approximately 2963-feet in length and 80-feet in width, containing 5.44 acres, as illustrated on ROW Drawing No. 1695-529-424, attached hereto, and by reference, made a part hereof.
+A parcel of Navajo Nation Tribal Fee Land lying in the Northwest Quarter of the Southwest Quarter (NW1/4SW1/4), Section 5, Township 16 North of Range 18 West, New Mexico Principle Meridian, McKinley County, New Mexico.
+Said TCE being a strip of land approximately 479-feet in length and 150-feet in width, containing 1.65 acres, as illustrated on ROW Drawing No. 1695-529-421, attached hereto and by reference, made a part hereof.

-Description of the ROW - Parcel 12.1-07 - ROW Drawing No.: 1695-529-424:
+Description of the TCE - Parcel No. Rch 12.1-02 - ROW Drawing No. 1695-529-421: